moustafa-brahimi/elevate-alerts/readme.txt

 Yes, users can collapse/dismiss alerts by clicking the close button.
 The plugin remembers their preference using browser cookies, so the alert won't reappear for that user session.

-= How do I add custom icons? =

-The plugin includes 11 pre-designed icons including social media, e-commerce, and general notification icons.
-You can select from these options in the **Icon Settings** section of the customizer.

 = Can I use HTML in the alert content? =

 Yes, the content editor supports HTML and allows formatting.
 However, all content is properly sanitized for security using WordPress's `wp_kses_post()` function.